rija1/druponrinpoche/wp-content/plugins/ml-slider/readme.txt

 ## Template and Pattern Library

-MetaSlider now includes access to the Extendify template and pattern library that can be accessed by clicking the "Library" button in the menu bar of the editor.
+MetaSlider includes access to the Extendify template and pattern library that can be accessed by clicking the "Library" button in the menu bar of the editor.
 We provide a variety of templates and patterns to serve different use cases and are adding more templates every week.
-Click on features -> MetaSlider to see patterns that incorporate the MetaSlider block.

-Note: Templates and patterns rely on blocks and styling applied by the Editor Plus plugin.
-The Editor Plus plugin is required when importing a template or pattern.
-If you uninstall Editor Plus, the templates and patterns will still display on your site, but the styling may be affected.
-Additionally, stock images included in the templates are hosted by Extendify.
-We recommend replacing the images or adding them to your media library directly.

 ## Privacy

-MetaSlider uses a custom API to fetch templates and patterns from the Extendify template and pattern library.
-To improve the service and stability we store logs which may contain the following:
+The Extendify library uses a custom API to fetch block patterns and page layouts from our servers.

-* browser type
-* referring site
-* date and time of request
-* category selection or search term
-* anonymized IP address

 API requests are only made when a user clicks on the Library button.
+In order to provide and improve this service, Extendify passes site data along with an API request, including:

+* Browser
+* Referring site
+* Category selection
+* WP language
+* Active theme
+* Active plugins
+* Anonymized UUID
+* Anonymized IP address

+By accessing the Extendify library, you agree to the Extendify [privacy policy](https://extendify.com/privacy-policy) and [terms of service](https://extendify.com/terms-of-service).
-For more details on our privacy policy: [https://extendify.com/privacy-policy](https://extendify.com/privacy-policy) For more details on our terms of service: [https://extendify.com/terms-of-service](https://extendify.com/terms-of-service)
+For more details on our terms of service: [https://extendify.com/terms-of-service](https://extendify.com/terms-of-service)

 ### Privacy Policy: